cachewerk/heroku-php-extensions/README.md

 heroku config:set HEROKU_PHP_PLATFORM_REPOSITORIES="https://heroku-php-extensions.s3.amazonaws.com/dist-heroku-20-stable/"
 ```

-Then add any of the extensions to `composer.json`:
+Next, add any of the extensions to `composer.json` as you usually would:

 ```bash
 composer require ext-igbinary:*